 “Mindfulness is simply being aware of what is happening right now without wishing it were different; enjoying the pleasant without holding on when it changes (which it will); being with the unpleasant without resisting when it is there (which it is).”

-— James BarazUltimately, mindfulness empowers you to control your attention, making it vital for anyone facing information overload.
+— James BarazUltimately, mindfulness empowers you to guide your attention, which can be valuable for anyone facing information overload.

 This post has affiliate links.
 We may earn a commission.
 Learn more.

-Below are five powerful concentration practices rooted in mindfulness to enhance attention.
+Below are five powerful concentration practices rooted in mindfulness to enhance attention—practical focus mindfulness exercises you can try today.

 1. Focused Attention Meditation (FAM)

-Focused Attention Meditation is a key mindfulness technique for focus.
+Focused Attention Meditation is a core attention-building technique in mindfulness.
 It involves anchoring your attention on your breath and redirecting it when it wanders.

-Focusing on your breath trains your brain’s attention networks.
-Each return from a distraction strengthens neural pathways, filtering out irrelevant stimuli.
+Focusing on your breath can help train your brain’s attention networks.
+Each return from a distraction supports pathways that filter irrelevant stimuli.

 When to Use It